Colima (Comala style)

 Provenance: Earl Stendahl, Los Angeles, 1960s

 This Colima Comala-style burden carrier depicts a standing male figure with a large jar carried on his back, one arm raised and reaching behind the head to support the vessel, the body treated in broad curving planes with a deep brown to black burnished slip and red-brown tones at the arms, legs, and face.
 A single white shell is applied at the groin, providing a strong contrast against the dark body, and the figure wears a crescent-shaped necklace with the face rendered in the restrained closed-eye manner characteristic of the Comala type.
-The burden carrier is one of the most significant subject types in Colima ceramic production, representing figures engaged in the transport of goods that played a central role in ancient West Mexican exchange networks.
+The burden carrier is a recurring subject type in Colima ceramic production, representing figures engaged in the transport of goods that played a central role in ancient West Mexican exchange networks.

-The Comala style is among the most refined within the broader Colima tradition, distinguished by its abstract reduction of the human form and high-quality burnished surfaces.
-Earl Stendahl of Los Angeles was one of the most important dealers in pre-Columbian art in the mid-20th century, and his inventory is the source of pieces now held in major American museum collections.
+The Comala style is distinguished within the broader Colima tradition by its abstract reduction of the human form and its burnished surfaces.
+Earl Stendahl of Los Angeles dealt in pre-Columbian art from the 1930s onward, and his inventory is the source of pieces now held in major American museum collections.
 A comparable example of the type is in the collection of the Art Institute of Chicago.

 We ship free anywhere in the world, fully insured, packed by hand.